 The positive side is being up to date on current and future trends in search can boost the visibility of your art or craft.

-Google Webmaster Tools provides instructions to LINK your Google + profile to the content you create on your website or blog.
+Google Webmaster Tools (now Google Search Console) provides instructions to LINK your Google + profile to the content you create on your website or blog.

 Watch this video from Google.